Elon Musk is on Drugs

 Musk would settle a suit with the US Securities and Exchange Commission by paying a fine and stepping down as chairman of the Tesla Inc, the electric auto and battery tech company he co-founded in 2003.
 Musk will settle an SEC case resulting in tweets the tech exec posted that caused Tesla share prices to veer sharply.
 The SEC charges against Musk shaved about $7 billion off Tesla’s value.
 Investors in electric car maker Tesla were buoyed by news that Elon Musk will have to step down as chairman of the firm.
 The company’s shares surged 16 percent in trading following the decision.
 Musk was Tesla’s largest investor, holding a 20-percent stake in the company.

-On September 29th, 2017, SpaceX CEO and Lead Designer Elon Musk presented an updated vehicle design for what’s currently being referred to as BFR.
+On September 29th, 2017, SpaceX CEO and Lead Designer Elon Musk presented an updated vehicle design for what was initially referred to as BFR, but later changed to Starship.
 A key challenge with the original vehicle design was figuring out how to pay for it.
 The updated design solves this problem by leveraging a slightly smaller vehicle that can service all greater Earth orbit needs as well as the Moon and Mars.
-This single system—one booster and one ship—will eventually replace Falcon 9, Falcon Heavy and Dragon.
+This single system — one booster and one ship — will eventually replace Falcon 9, Falcon Heavy and Dragon.
 By creating a single system that can service a variety of markets, SpaceX can redirect resources from Falcon 9, Falcon Heavy and Dragon to the BFR system—which is fundamental in making BFR affordable.

 The aspirational goal is to send the first cargo mission to Mars in 2022.
 The objectives for the first mission will be to confirm water resources and identify hazards along with putting in place initial power, mining, and life support infrastructure.
 A second mission, with both cargo and crew, is targeted for 2024, with primary objectives of building a propellant depot and preparing for future crew flights.
 The ships from these initial missions will also serve as the beginnings of our first Mars base, from which a thriving city and eventually a self-sustaining civilization on Mars can be built.